AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

 Guidelines for creating the deployment package varies depending upon your choice of language.
 You may also use build plugins such as Jenkins (for Node.js and Python) and Maven (Java) to create the packages.

 The essence of serverless functions lies in its statelessness.
-Saying that an ideal function would be the one written in a stateless style which has no affinity to the underlying compute infrastructure.
-This is an essential requirement for functions to launch many copies of itself as needed to scale to the incoming rate of events and requests.
+Saying that an ideal function would be the one written in a stateless style which has no affinity to the underlying compute infrastructure or other variables.

 With AWS Lambda, the function is required to be written without any variables.
 At the same time, you have an option for storage of variables in the persistent storage such as S3, DynamoDB or any other cloud storage services.